 Maybe it’s time to rush through dinner.
 Something quick and easy that doesn’t set off 99 guilt alarms.
-Something that doesn’t involve a drive through on the way home.
+Something that doesn’t involve a drive-through on the way home.
 Something that makes you check off that healthy meal check box.
 This is what you are looking for.
-A fast weeknight meal that comes with no guilt, tastes damn good, and leaves you feeling like you done something good for yourself (and let’s be honest, you have).
-Grab some salmon on the way home.
+A fast weeknight meal that comes with no guilt, tastes damn good, and leaves you feeling like you’ve done something good for yourself (and let’s be honest, you have).
+Grab some salmon and maple syrup on the way home.
 Get some Brussels sprouts while you’re at it.
-There’s something totally rewarding about coming home, zoning out, and preparing dinner for the family, even on the most crazy weeknights.
+There’s something totally rewarding about coming home, zoning out, and preparing dinner for the family, even on the craziest weeknights.

 Feed them.
 Feed them good.